unternet-co/web-applets/README.md

 This is a community project, and we're open to community members discussing the project direction, and submitting code!

-To join the conversation, visit the Applets mailing list at [groups.google.com/a/unternet.co/g/community](https://groups.google.com/a/unternet.co/g/community).
+To join the conversation, visit the Applets mailing list [here](https://groups.google.com/a/unternet.co/g/community).
 You can also find more about the company that's kicking off this work at [unternet.co](https://unternet.co)

 ## License